woodruffw/ff2mpv/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **IMPORTANT: Please fill out every section below.
 Bug reports with missing information will be given a lower priority or closed outright.**

 ## Describe the bug

 A clear and concise description of what the bug is.

-## To Reproduce
+## Reproduction steps

 Steps to reproduce the behavior:
 1. Go to '...'